Kenneth James Gibson: Eight Frozen Modules

 Eight Frozen Modules (also known as 8FM) is one of Gibson's experimental electronic music projects.
 Eight Frozen Modules' recorded material is a mix of IDM, Techno, Dub, electro, breakcore, dancehall, and Noise.
 The project started as a side project to the now defunct noise-pop band Furry Things and like Furry Things, was also released on King Coffey's Trance Syndicate label.
 As 8FM, he has released music on labels such as Phthalo, Planet Mu, Orthlorng Musork, Tigerbeat 6, City Slang, Shockout, Mutant Sniper, Mille Plateaux, Warp, In Vitro Records, Lo Recordings and Tino Corp to name a few.

 [a]pendics.shuffle

 [a]pendics.shuffle is Gibson's main electronic music alias.
 Under this alias he creates a mix of minimal house, techno, micro house, and experimental electronic dance music. [a]pendics.shuffle has released music on many labels such as Trapez, Orac, Adjunct Audio, Mo's Ferry Prod., Lick My Deck, We Are, Leftroom, Sunset Diskos and more.
 As apendics.shuffle, Gibson has collaborated with and remixed a number of other artists such Mr. C of The Shamen, Mikael Stavöstrand, Mark "Blakkat" Bell, Damian Lazarus, Brad Laner, and Vladislav Delay.

-Kool Keith, and Markus Nikolai of Perlon Records.
+dubLoner

+dubLoner is a dub project from Gibson.
+Dubloner's output ranges from deep and spacious dub techno and house to more rootsy dirty dub experiments.
+He has, as Dubloner, remixed and collaborated artists such as Meat Beat Manifesto, Jack Dangers (a duo of dubLoner and Jack Dangers called Hiss & Buzz), Isaac Haile Selassie, Kool Keith, and Markus Nikolai of Perlon Records.